danx-uoft/codeSTACKr/README.md

 - 🏫 I'm a graduate student at the University of Toronto
 - 🌱 I’m currently learning 🏊 ⛷️ ⛸️ 🛼
-- 🏙️ I enjoy travelling
+- 🏙️ Hobbies: Pokémon GO, Travelling, Food
 - 👯 I’m looking to collaborate with other researchers
 - 🥅 2022 Goals: Learn more, write more, smile more
 - ⚡ Fun fact: I gain facical fat easily